Deep vein thrombosis: Signs and symptoms

-Acute complications
+Potential complications

 A pulmonary embolism (PE) occurs when a blood clot from a deep vein (a DVT) detaches from a vein (embolizes), travels through the right side of the heart, and becomes lodged as an embolus in a pulmonary artery that supplies deoxygenated blood to the lungs for oxygenation.
 Up to one-fourth of PE cases are thought to result in sudden death.
 When not fatal, PE can cause symptoms such as sudden onset shortness of breath or chest pain, coughing up blood (hemoptysis), and fainting (syncope).
 The chest pain can be pleuritic (worsened by deep breaths) and can vary based upon where the embolus is lodged in the lungs.
 An estimated 30–50% of those with PE have detectable DVT by compression ultrasound.

 A rare and massive DVT that causes significant obstruction and discoloration (including cyanosis) is phlegmasia cerulea dolens.
 It is life-threatening, limb-threatening, and carries a risk of venous gangrene.
 Phlegmasia cerulea dolens can occur in the arm but more commonly affects the leg.
 If found in the setting of acute compartment syndrome, an urgent fasciotomy is warranted to protect the limb.
 Superior vena cava syndrome is a rare complication of arm DVT.

 DVT is thought to be able to cause a stroke in the presence of a heart defect.
 This is called a paradoxical embolism because the clot abnormally travels from the pulmonary circuit to the systemic circuit while inside the heart.
 The defect of a patent foramen ovale is thought to allow clots to travel through the interatrial septum from the right atrium into the left atrium.